Cyclical shares key to determining endurance of U.S. stock rally

 U.S. industrial production in August rose 0.6%, its biggest monthly gain in a year, and IHS Markit’s flash PMI reading showed an uptick in U.S. manufacturing for September.
 Home sales have also improved of late, signaling a potential rebound for the sluggish housing market.
 Retail sales remain robust, further supporting the notion of a steady U.S. economy.

 Accordingly, cyclical stocks have perked up.
-Financial, energy and materials shares have significantly lagged the broader S&P 500 this year.
+Financial .SPSY, energy .SPNY and materials .SPLRCM shares have significantly lagged the broader S&P 500 this year.
 But in September, S&P 500 energy and financial shares have each gained 4.3% and materials shares have advanced 2.5%.
-All have bested the S&P 500’s 1.7% month-to-date gain.
+All have bested the S&P 500's .SPX 1.7% month-to-date gain.

-Industrial shares, which have outperformed the S&P 500 year-to-date, have also been strong, rising 3.1% in September.
+Industrial shares .SPLRCI, which have outperformed the S&P 500 year-to-date, have also been strong, rising 3.1% in September.

 Graphic: Cyclicals rally in September, here

-The possibility of impeachment proceedings against U.S. President Donald Trump have boosted defensive utilities, real estate and consumer staples shares in the past few days.
+The possibility of impeachment proceedings against U.S. President Donald Trump have boosted defensive utilities .SPLRCU, real estate .SPLRCR and consumer staples .SPLRCS shares in the past few days.
 Even so, a sustained boost in growth indicators could lend further support to shares that tend to track how the economy is doing.

 “In the U.S., it feels like there is some stabilization in the economic data,” said Seema Shah, chief strategist at Principal Global Investors in London.
 “This could be the time to start increasing exposure to cyclicals.”